-Comprehensive and Qualifying Exams for MA, MAT and PhD candidates will next be held on: January 9 and 10, 2020 (unless other arrangements are made within approval).
+Comprehensive and Qualifying Exams for MA, MAT, and PhD candidates are held on the Thursday and Friday before spring semester starts.
+This year that will mean January 7 and 8, 2021 (unless other arrangements are made within approval).

-Make-up exams will next be held on: Thursday, April 3, 2019.
-If a student needs to re-take the entire exam, then this exam will be spread over two days, April 3 and 4, 2019.
+Make-up exams will next be held on: Thursday, April 1, 2021.
+If a student needs to re-take the entire exam, then this exam will be spread over two days, April 1 and 2, 2021.
 Please see your advisor to schedule a time for the make-up exam.